Social Terrain is a venture capital firm, which supports projects that deal with specific societal risks.

 Evaluation of the World Food Programme Protection Policy.
 This work was performed under contract with Dara.
 The Humanitarian Protection Policy (the Protection Policy) was approved by the WFP Executive Board in February 2012, and updated in 2014.
 This evaluation is timely particularly given the adoption of the Sustainable Development Goals (SDGs) and the roll-out of WFP’s Integrated Road Map (IRM) 2017-2021.

 Evaluation of the Syria Initiative - The evaluation covers the implementation, over three years, of the Syria Initiative, implemented by Felm and Common Space Initiative, to create a bottom-up and multi-stakeholder process of support to peace-building in Syria.

-Evaluation of the Crisis Management Initiative - This evaluation was commissioned by the Finnish Ministry for Foreign Affairs and covers all the activities of CMI over five years until 2017.
+Evaluation of Finland’s Crisis Management Initiative - This evaluation was commissioned by the Finnish Ministry for Foreign Affairs and covers all the activities of CMI over five years until 2017.

 Social Due Diligence on Behalf of International Finance Corporation and Kinross Gold in Mauritania: The study presents the findings of the Due Diligence on social aspects conducted from October to December 2018 based on the review of available documentation including environmental permits, impact assessments, and a 5 day site visit.
 It is focused approach on key potential risks.

 Evaluation of the Myanmar Centre for Responsible Business: this evaluation covers the first five years of this think tank and aims to assist the Board, the management of MCRB, and the two parent organisations to reflect on past performance and define future steps.
 The evaluation was carried out with Thomas Trier Hansen in mid-2018 by two international consultants.